Amazing Low Carb Keto Protein Bread Loaf. 0.7g carbs per slice!

 But with such a variety of options available, I wonder if, had I used a different protein powder, my Amazing Low Carb Keto Protein Bread Loaf would have turned out as good.
 For this reason, and because I wouldn’t want you to have a bread flop, I think I should tell you exactly which protein powder I used.
-You can find it by clicking here.
+You can find it HERE.
 As a protein powder newbie, my reasons for choosing this whey protein isolate were that: a) it is from a brand that I trust; and b) it claims to be ‘from grass fed, hormone free cows’ milk, non GM, no rBGH and gluten free’; c) it was the least expensive compared to similar products.
 Bob’s your uncle.
-N.B.
-If you find it is out of stock, the next best protein isolate powder – in terms of low carb and quality, is this one.
+If you’re in the U.S. THIS seems a good option.

-4 ingredients is all you need to make the Amazing Low Carb Keto Protein Bread Loaf.
+4 main ingredients is all you need to make the Amazing Low Carb Keto Protein Bread Loaf.

-Unless you count salt and baking powder.
-That will make it 6 ingredients in total.
-Whatever.
-The main 4 ingredients are: eggs, cream cheese, whey protein powder and psyllium husk powder.
+Plus salt, baking powder and a touch of apple cider vinegar.
+The big 4 are: eggs, cream cheese, whey protein powder and psyllium husk powder.
 Psyllium husk is best known as a laxative.
 But fear not, as 1 slice of this loaf contains only 1.5g of psyllium.
 I regularly eat 4 slices and I can assure you that I experience no issues whatsoever.
 That said, everyone is different, so if you’re new to psyllium, stick to 1-2 slices at a time and see what happens.

 The Easiest Bread Making Method.